 The conversion of some or all of our Notes may dilute the ownership interest of existing stockholders to the extent we deliver shares of common stock upon conversion.
-Holders of the Notes will be able to convert them only upon the satisfaction of certain conditions prior to June 15, 2018.
+Holders of the Notes will be able to convert them only upon the satisfaction of certain conditions prior to June 15, 2018 and December 15, 2019, as applicable.
 Upon conversion, holders of the Notes will receive cash, shares of common stock or a combination of cash and shares of common stock, at our election.
 Any sales in the public market of shares of common stock issued upon conversion of such Notes could adversely affect the trading price of our common stock and the value of the Notes.